haohaostats/survblendr/README.md

 #### 2. Run the Extrapolation

 Use the core function `survblendr_extrapolate()` to fit the models and perform the blending.
-We specify that the observation period ends at `t_obs = 10` and we want to extrapolate the survival curve up to `t_max = 25`.
-The `seed` argument ensures the results are reproducible.
+In this example, our trial data (`survblendr_demo`) was observed for 10 years, and we want to project future survival up to a 25-year horizon.

+We configure the function with the following key parameters:

+* `df = survblendr_demo`: The input dataset containing `time` and `status` columns.
+* `t_obs = 10`: The time point where the trial's observation period ends.
+The model will use data up to this point to learn the short-term survival trend.
+* `t_max = 25`: The maximum time horizon for the extrapolation.
+The survival curve will be generated up to this point.
+* `anchor_t = 25`: This is the "anchor point" for the long-term external model.
+We are providing an external assumption about survival at this future time.
+* `anchor_mean_Sa = 0.035`: This is our expert opinion or external evidence for the anchor point.
+We are assuming that the mean survival probability at 25 years is 3.5%.
+* `nsim_inla = 2000` & `nsim_ext = 2000`: The number of posterior simulations to draw for the short-term (INLA) and long-term (Gompertz) models, respectively.
+Higher numbers lead to more stable estimates.
 ```R
 fit <- survblendr_extrapolate(
   survblendr_demo, t_obs = 10, t_max = 25, interval = 1,